Dustyroom/flat-kit-doc/_docs/outlines.md

 **NOTE:** The *Flat Kit Depth Normals* is no longer needed starting Unity 2021.1 and will soon be removed.
 {:.notice--warning}

-Some general info.
+### Manipulating the normals of the mesh

 Manipulating the normals of the mesh can be a very efficient way to control the behavior of the outlines.
 It can be done in a 3d editor.
 For example, here's how to do it in Blender.

 ![Rotating normals in Blender](/FlatKit_Manual_Images/normals-rotation1.png){: .image-fancy style="width: 600px;"}